florton/PHOE.NIX/README.md

 	//All code not within function declarations is run as if it were in a main

-	//All function declarations will be automatically placed into the .h file upon compilation
+	//All function declarations will be automatically placed into the .h file when compiled
 	//The user can also define additons to the .h file by adding them under a "header" block

 	header:
 		//everything here is added to the header file

-	//Users can also declare private and public variables like in C++ with "public" and "private"
+	//Users can also declare private and public variables with "public" and "private"

 	public:
 		int x